 - A smaller percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (0.2% compared to 2.5%)

-- Professional, Scientific and Technical Services (+374 full-time equivalent local workers)
+- Accommodation and Food Services (+524 full-time equivalent local workers)